PRS membership categories

 |To nominate or be nominated for the PRS board||No||No||Yes|

 Categories are determined by the member’s PRS royalty earnings and the extent to which these earnings meet, or exceed, set thresholds in one or more years.
 The thresholds governing qualification for associate and full membership are set by the PRS Board and approved by the membership in a general meeting.
 Currently, these qualification criteria are calculated on the basis of a percentage of total aggregate payments to members made by PRS in the previous financial year/s.
-In 2016 the aggregate payments figure was £377,786,210.
+For the 2018 member promotion process, the relevant aggregate payments figure is £399,080,656.89.

 Members’ categorisations are reviewed by the PRS Board at the start of each calendar year.
 Any member who is admitted to a new category as a result of that review will be notified in writing.